China, Europe show restarting virus-hit economies not easy

-BEIJING (AP) — As countries consider how to restart their virus-halted economies, the early experiences in China and parts of Europe show it will be no easy task.
+BEIJING (AP) — As countries consider how to restart economies that have been halted by the coronavirus, the early experiences in China and parts of Europe show it will be no easy task.

 Workers back on the job are wary of spending much or going out.
 Shoppers are staying away from the few stores reopening.
 Masks and social distancing measures are not fading.
-And pervasive is the fear the coronavirus could return if lockdowns meant to stop its spread are eased too much, too quickly.
+And pervasive is the fear the virus could return if lockdowns meant to stop its spread are eased too much, too quickly.

-Still, leaders are anxious to reopen factories, schools and shops and to repair the economic damage from the pandemic that has claimed more than 137,000 lives of more than 2 million people infected.
+Still, leaders are anxious to reopen factories, schools and shops and to repair the economic damage from the pandemic that has infected more than 2 million people and claimed more than 137,000 lives.

 Some Chinese cities tried reassuring consumers by showing officials eating in restaurants.
 In the U.S., people have begun getting relief checks to help them pay the bills.